sylhare/sylhare.github.io/_posts/2023/2023-01-03-Graphql-optimization.md

 queries that are not critical as you may make it worse.
 Here are some leads that may or may not fit depending on your problem.

 ### More resolvers?

 One optimization which may not always be possible would be to have a `actors` resolver which would resolve all of them at once.
-This way instead of resolving the actor one by one, we would make a call to the db for all of them at once.
+This way, instead of resolving the actors one by one, we would make a call to the db for all of them at once.

-Unfortunately in this use case the `Actor` type is federated which means it might be resolved by an entirely other application within a different domain and team ownership.
+Unfortunately in this use case the `Actor` type is federated, which means it might be resolved by an entirely other application within a different domain and team ownership.

 > For [federated][16] entities, the `__resolveReference` is always called.

 In the case where we add the `actors` field is federated but within the app, we should also take into account that the `__resolveReference` on the _Actor_ type will be called next, and might trigger another database call.

 The resolver is called with its parent, so if it already contains the fetched entity there should be some logic within the resolve reference, so it does not call the database again.
 Because it would mean that it has been resolved by its parent resolver.

-In those case, **you will have to make a choice** depending on how the users use your query, which fields should always be returned and which should be fetched on demand, so you gain maximum performance on your GraphQL query.
+In those case, **you will have to make a choice** depending on how the users use your query:
+- which fields should always be returned?
+- which should be fetched on demand?
+So you gain maximum performance on your GraphQL query.
 (If you've turned to GraphQL that means fetching everything at once all the time is not necessary in most cases).

 ### Check the info?